serhatyavuzyigit/simple-go-tcp-server/README.md

 # simple-go-tcp-server

 ## running the project
+- open two terminals

 ### backend
+    - in the first terminal:
         - navigate command line to the backend directory with "cd backend"
         - run the server with "go run server.go"

 ### frontend
+    - in the second terminal:
         - navigate command line to the frontend directory with "cd frontend"
         - install the needed packages with "npm install"
         - run the server with "npm run serve"